Change or deactivation of job search

 The term working ability means every person’s individual ability to cope with their work.
 It is affected by a number of factors, including physical and psychological resources, attitude, and skills.
 There are various services to help you assess your working ability.

 You can carry out a self-assessment of your work ability by completing the Abilitator questionnaire.
 Assessing work ability may also require a health assessment.
 In that case, contact the health services in your area.
-You can also get help in assessing your work ability from the TE Office or a local government trial.
+You can also get help in assessing your work ability from the employment official.
 If you are under 30 years old, you can also use the services of the One-Stop Guidance Center (Ohjaamo).

 The Abilitator is a free self-assessment method of work ability and functioning for all people of working age.
 With the Abilitator quiz you can find out about your situation, strengths, and development needs.

 You should find out what your current state of health is if it has not been checked in a long time or if you feel like it has changed.
-If you are unemployed, the TE Office or local government pilot is responsible for providing you with an examination of your working ability and functional capacity.
+If you are unemployed, the employment official is responsible for providing you with an examination of your working ability and functional capacity.
 You need a medical certificate so that you can participate in services promoting work ability.

-The state of health of unemployed persons can be ascertained in the health examination of unemployed persons organised by the municipality, the state of health of employed persons in occupational healthcare, and the state of health of students in student healthcare.
+The state of health of unemployed persons can be ascertained in the health examination of unemployed persons organised by the wellbeing services counties, the state of health of employed persons in occupational healthcare, and the state of health of students in student healthcare.

-If you are under 30, visiting a One-Stop Guidance Centre can help you get started with assessing your work ability.
-The One-Stop Guidance Centre will give you information and guidance based on your needs in matters related to, for example, your studies, finding employment and coping with everyday challenges.
+If you are aged under 30, a visit to a One-Stop Guidance Center can help you get started.
+The One-Stop Guidance Center provides information and guidance according to your needs, for example on matters related to studying, finding employment, and the smoothness of everyday life.

 If you are partially able to work, various services can help you find employment